-There are currently three concentrations, including Church Leadership, Christian Counseling and Urban Ministry.
+There are currently four concentrations, including Chaplaincy, Church Leadership, Christian Counseling and Urban Ministry.
 A seminary track is also available for those who desire preparation for graduate school in ministry which includes a study of the original languages of the Bible.

-This program is an introduction to various aspects of church leadership, including church administration, leadership & integrity, preaching, pastoral care, counseling, and family ministry in a local church setting.
+This concentration is an introduction to various aspects of church leadership, including church administration, leadership & integrity, preaching, pastoral care, counseling, and family ministry in a local church setting.

 BSCM 224 Pastoral Ministry